-Technology Committee Chairs.
+3.2.2 Technology Committee Chairs.

-Technology Committee Chairs shall be Members that are Active Members of the Society as defined in the The Standards Vice President shall appoint one or more Chairs for each Technology Committee for a term to run concurrently with the Standards Vice President's term of office.
+Technology Committee Chairs shall be Members that are Active Members of the Society as defined in the Membership Operations Manual.
+The Standards Vice President shall appoint one or more Chairs for each Technology Committee for a term to run concurrently with the Standards Vice President's term of office.
 Technology Committee Chairs shall not serve the same Technology Committee for more than two full consecutive terms.
 Technology Committee Chairs reaching their term limits, having not received direction to the contrary from the Standards Vice President, shall continue to act as Chairs pro tem of their Technology Committees for a period not to exceed 120 days after the end of the terms.

 In the event of absence of the Chair(s), the Standards Vice President or the Engineering